Don't Wake Me Up

 "Is there something you wish of me?"
 I ask her.
 She motions for me to stand and I do so.
-She hands me and object and I look at it closely.
+She hands me and object, and I look at it closely.
 It's an amulet.
 Amethyst hangs from a mithril cord, catching the light and gleaming beautifully.
-It looks to be of dwarven make but it also appears to have elvish influences.
-Could it be crafted by both?

 "This pendant will allow Alessia to contact you.
 You can call upon her to guide you, and she can lend you her strength and speed in an instant.
 You will need it for what is to come."
 Her words are quiet as I place it around my neck.

 "Thank you, Galadriel.
 I appreciate it."
 Perhaps this will give me better control over the odd abilities that have been popping up, like speaking elvish and knowing how to fight as I did.
 I don't like not having complete control of myself.